Code-Institute-Submissions/mtopircean-project2/README.md

 # The Selector

-The website was create as a support tool to help users on their last step in a decision making process.
+The website was create as a support tool to help users in the last step of their decision making process.

-It is a tool that pushes users to understand how important certain elements are in their decision making process, how they can limit them to the essential and at the end, how they can filter their options in order to reach again, the essential.
+It is a tool that pushes users to understand how important certain elements are in their decision making process, how they can limit them to the essential, and, how they can filter their options in order to reach again, the essential.

-It then uses a calculation methodology to manipulate their data in order to be able too make an informed recommendation
+It then uses a calculation methodology to manipulate their data in order to be able too make an informed recommendation.

-The idea originates in my own experience as a procurement professional and is something that I intend to use in order to support my decision making process.
+The idea originates from my own experience as a procurement professional and it is something that I intend to deploy within my organization and local team.

 ## CONTENT
 * [Scope](#scope)